leonardr/botfriend/README.md

 Several examples of `TextGeneratorBot` are included with botfriend, the simplest being [A Dull Bot](https://github.com/leonardr/botfriend/tree/master/sample-bots/a-dull-bot).
-Here's all of the code for A Dull Bot:
+Here's the _entire_ code of A Dull Bot:

 ```
 from olipy.typewriter import Typewriter